nikxo/NXsend/README.md

 With these steps, you should be ready to use the application.
 Happy chatting!

+# Important: Configuration Order

-⚠️ **Warning**: It's crucial to follow the configuration steps in the correct order.
-Start by configuring the server before adding a contact.
+> ⚠️⚠️ **Critical Warning**: You must follow the configuration steps in the exact order.
+Begin by configuring the server, then proceed to add contacts.

-Ensure you complete the server setup before proceeding with the client configuration.
-This will prevent errors and ensure a smooth operation.
+**Do not skip or change the sequence** to avoid potential issues with communication and connectivity.

-1. **Configure the Server**: Follow the instructions for setting up the server, including entering the IP address and port.
+1. **Configure the Server**: Make sure to set up the server first, including entering the IP address and port.
-2. **Add a Contact**: After the server is configured, proceed to add contacts as needed.
+2. **Add a Contact**: Once the server configuration is complete, you can add contacts in the client GUI.

-Ignoring this order could lead to issues with communication and connectivity.
+Skipping the server configuration or adding contacts out of sequence can lead to errors and disrupt functionality.

 # License